-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 Even should Arab states avoid direct Iranian missiles, the conflict is set to drag down their economies.

-The constant Iranian salvos have triggered 10 foreign airlines to cancel flights in and out of Jordan, severely undercutting its highly valued tourism industry.
+The constant Iranian salvos have triggered 10 foreign airlines to cancel flights into and out of Jordan, severely undercutting its highly valued tourism industry.

 Another looming economic blow to the region is a threat by some Iranian officials to close the Strait of Hormuz, through which 20% of the world’s oil exports flow, particularly to China and India.

-Although wartime energy shocks may provide a short-term boon, with rising oil prices, it would not offset the huge cost to Gulf states’ transformations to non-oil economies, which rely on foreign investment and market stability.
+Although wartime energy shocks may provide a short-term boon, with rising oil prices, they would not offset the huge cost to Gulf states’ transformations to non-oil economies, which rely on foreign investment and market stability.

 “Gulf states all agree that we don’t need war,” says Mr. Saif, the Kuwaiti analyst and university professor.
 “It will scare away investors and will prevent us from our ambitious visions to grow both at home and beyond our borders.”